What is the Motherboard of a Computer? Its Types, Components, or Parts

 RAM Slots

 RAM (Random Access Memory) slots, also known as memory slots, are where you insert the RAM modules.
 RAM is your computer’s short-term memory, temporarily storing data for quick access.
-More RAM allows computers to handle more tasks together.
+More RAM allows computers to handle more tasks at the same time.

 Chipset